 Make grabbing snacks at the airport part of your travelling routine, just like checking in your flight.
 Early in the day at the hotel breakfast buffet, grab a piece of fresh fruit to go along with the nuts or protein bar you have stashed in your briefcase from home.

-Choose to have a snack if it will be longer than three to five hours before you will eat again.
+Choose to have a snack if it will be longer than 3-5 hours before you will eat again.
 This helps boost your concentration and interactions with others while preventing you from overeating later.

 Try these 10 snack options at the airport: